Khiching

-Khiching is an ancient city and largely in ruins is situated in Panchpir sub-division of Mayurbhanj district in Odisha State of India.
-It is the location of the Kichakeshwari Temple made from black stone.
+Khiching is an important pilgrimage village of Bhanja rulers, located in Panchpir subdivision.

-Khiching is located about 50 km east of Keonjhargarh city 24 km west of Karanjia.There are several villages in the vicinity, including Sukruli, Kesana, Naupana, Kakharupana, Salabana, Viratagada, Kichakagada.
+Khiching is located about 50 km east of Keonjhargarh town 24 km west of Karanjia.There are several villages in the vicinity, including Sukruli, Kesana, Naupana, Kakharupana, Salabana, Viratagada, Kichakagada.
 Another nearby village is Singda.
-The major festival in Khiching is Sivarathri, which is celebrated over seven days.
+The major festival in Khiching is Sibaratri, which is celebrated over seven days.

 The major tourist attraction of Khiching is the Temple Of Maa Kichakeswari.
 The temple was constructed during the year 920/925.
-Goddess Kichakeshwari, which was not only ishtadevata and kuladevi of Bhanj dynasty but also the State deity of Princely State of Mayurbhanj ruled by them.
-The temple suffered in the hand of Vandals.
+Goddess Kichakeshwari, which was not only ishtadebata and kuladebi of Bhanja dynasty but also the State deity of Princely State of Mayurbhanj ruled by them.
+The temple suffered in the hand of Bhandals.
 King of Mayurbhanj, Maharaja Pratap Chandra Bhanjdeo reconstructed the temple in the year 1934 spending an approximate amount of ₹ 85,000.00.
 Height of the temple is 100 ft and total area is 1764sq.ft.
 Main temple remains closed between 12 noon to 3 PM.

 There is a museum constructed by Maharaja Purna Chandra Bhanjdeo in the year 1922.